Beyond-jQuery/book/manuscript/ajax.md

 var xhr = new XMLHttpRequest();
 xhr.open('GET', '/my/name');
 xhr.onload = function() {
+  if (xhr.status >= 400) {
+    console.error('Name request failed!');
+  }
+  else {
     console.log('my name is ' + xhr.responseText);
+  }
 };
+xhr.onerror = function() {
+  console.error('Name request failed!');
+};
 xhr.send();
 ~~~~~~~

+`onload` is called when the request completes and some response has been received.
+It _may_ be an error response though, so we must confirm by looking at the response status code. `onerror` is called if the request fails at some very low level, such as due to a [CORS](#cors) error.
 The `onload` property is where we can easily set our response handler.
-From here, we can be sure the response has completed, and then can determine if the request was successful and get a handler on the response data.
-All of this is available on the instance of `XMLHTTPRequest` we created and assigned to the `xhr` variable.
+From here, we can be sure the response has completed, and then can determine if the request was successful and get a handle on the response data.
+All of this is available on the instance of `XMLHttpRequest` we created and assigned to the `xhr` variable.
 From the above code, you may be a bit disappointed that the web API doesn't support promises like jQuery.
 That _was_ true, up until [the `fetch` API][fetch-whatwg] was created by [the WHATWG](#whatwg-vs-w3c).
-The Fetch API provides a modern native replacement for the aging `XMLHTTPRequest` transport, and it is currently supported by Firefox and Chrome, with more browser support on the horizon.
+The Fetch API provides a modern native replacement for the aging `XMLHttpRequest` transport, and it is currently supported by Firefox and Chrome, with more browser support on the horizon.
 Let's look at this same example using `fetch`:

 {title="send GET request & handle the response - web API - Firefox and Chrome", lang=javascript}
 ~~~~~~~
 fetch('/my/name').then(function(response) {
+  if (response.ok) {
     return response.text();
+  }
+  else {
+    throw new Error();
+  }
+}).then(
-}).then(function(name) {
+  function success(name) {
     console.log('my name is ' + name);
-});
+  },
+  function failure() {
+    console.error('Name request failed!');
+  }
+);
 ~~~~~~~

 The above code not only embraces the promises specification, but also removes a lot of the boilerplate commonly seen with `XMLHttpRequest`.
 You'll see more examples of `fetch` throughout this chapter.
 Note that any of the above examples are identical for HEAD requests, with the exception of the method specifier.
+You'll also notice that `fetch` returns a `Promise` like jQuery's `ajax`.
+The difference being that jQuery executes the error function when a non-success status code is executes. `fetch` only does this, like `XMLHttpReqest`, when a low-level network error occurs.
+But we can trigger our error function when the server returns a response with an error code by throwing an exception if the response is not `ok`, via the `ok` property on the `Response` object passed to our first promise handler.

 Many developers who learned web development through a jQuery lens probably think that this library is doing something magical and complex when you invoke the `$.ajax` method.
 That couldn't be further from the truth.
 All of the heavy lifting is done by the browser via the `XMLHttpRequest` object. jQuery's `ajax` is just a wrapper around `XMLHttpRequest`.
 Using the browser's built-in support for ajax requests isn't very difficult, as you'll see in a moment.
 Even cross-origin requests are not only simple without jQuery, you'll see how they are actually _easier_ without jQuery.

 ### Sending POST requests

 I demonstrated above how to GET information from a server endpoint using jQuery, `XMLHttpRequest`, and `fetch`.
 But what about some of the other available HTTP methods?
 Instead of GETting a name, suppose you would like to add a new name to the server.
 The most appropriate method for this situation is POST.
 The name to add will be included in our request payload, which is a common place to include this sort of data when sending a POST.
 To keep this simple, we'll sending the name using a MIME type of text/plain.
 I'll cover more advanced encoding techniques later on in this chapter.
-I'll also omit response handling code here as well.
-You'll see more complete examples in the upcoming hands-on section.
-This section is meant to demonstrate the differences between the various approaches when sending requests.
+I'll omit response handling code here as well so we can focus on the key concepts.

 {title="send POST request to add a name - jQuery", lang=javascript}
 ~~~~~~~